 Ducks vs. Bruins: Betting Trends, Odds, Advanced Stats

-The Boston Bruins (4-0, on a four-game winning streak) hit the road against the Anaheim Ducks (1-3) at Honda Center.
-The contest on Sunday, October 22 starts at 8:30 PM ET on NHL Network, NESN, BSSC, and BSSD.
+The Boston Bruins (6-0, on a six-game winning streak) host the Anaheim Ducks (2-4) at TD Garden.
+The contest on Thursday, October 26 begins at 7:00 PM ET on ESPN+, NESN, BSSC, and BSSD.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.